DavidLBoyd1986/ansible-playbooks/README.md

 But you can easily edit the playbooks to change this configuration.

 Frankly, there is no 100% secure way to use the ansible CLI with multiple users.
 You are either sharing accounts or sharing a private key.
+Or having multiple users with the 'same' playbooks in different locations, pushing from different files for the 'same' playbook.

 ### Passwords and Passphrases: